Lichang-Chen/claude2-alpaca/README.md

 - The code for finetuning 7B and 13B models

 ## Overview
-The current Alpaca model distills the data from the Text-Davinci-003.
-We use the same Alpaca 52k prompts to query the [Claude-2](https://www.anthropic.com/index/claude-2) and obtain the responses.
+The current open-sourced instruction tuning datasets usually distilled the data from the GPT-families, e.g., WizardLM distills the data from GPT-3.5-turbo; GPT4LLM distills the data from GPT-4 and Alpaca distills the data from the Text-Davinci-003.
+We would like to increase the diversity of the instruction tuning dataset and provide the community with more options!

+In this repo, we use the same Alpaca 52k prompts to query the [Claude-2](https://www.anthropic.com/index/claude-2) and obtain the claude2-alpaca dataset.

 TODO:
 - Follow the alpaca repo and write the guidance for using our repo.